cpond8/weathertunes/README.md

 ## Linting and Formatting

-- **Prettier** automatically formats your code to keep everything neat and consistent.

 ### Using Prettier

-Prettier is already set up in this project.
+Prettier automatically formats your code to keep everything neat and consistent.
 You can use it to automatically format your code files.

 - **Format all files in the project:**